MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.AndroidOfficeActivationLatency

 Critical data to collect end-to-end file open time for all file opens in Windows, Excel, PowerPoint apps.
-This is used by Microsoft to find out the metric for file open performance of our apps
+This is used by Microsoft to find out the metric for file open performance of our apps.

 The following fields are collected: